project-ai101/llm-infra/README.md

 ##### Pytorch as a tensor library
-- [Tensor](./basic_pytorch/tensor.md) Some basic concepts, APIs and usage of torch.Tensor can be found in this tutorial.
+- [Tensor](./basic_pytorch/tensor.md) goes through basic concepts, APIs and usage of torch.Tensor.
 - [Model](./basic_pytorch/model.md) introduces how to use torch.Module to build a model and explores the properties of a model in PyTorch.

 ##### Pytorch with Autograd